graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 Poplar IPU compilation and execution.
 Firstly, there are environment variables provided by Poplar itself to dump the compilation and execution reports into a file.
 See the "Profiling" chapter in the
-`Poplar and Poplibs User Guide <https://documents.graphcore.ai/documents/UG1/latest>`_ for more information.
+`Poplar and PopLibs User Guide <https://documents.graphcore.ai/documents/UG1/latest>`_ for more information.

 Within TensorFlow, the basic steps for this are: